milgner/k290-fnkeyctl/README.md

 ### Debian 8 Jessie installation

 Debian 8 is a little different from Ubuntu derivatives like Linux mint.
-You might get C++ function reference errors and this might be because **pkg-config** is not available by default so it just fails without warning.
+You might get C++ function reference errors and this might be because **pkg-config** might not available by default so it just fails without warning.
 To get arround this run

       `sudo dpkg --search pkg-config`